World’s first reconnaissance drone, the Radioplane RP-71 Falconer from Northrop

 After the second world war when the technology was vastly improved, Radioplane was bought by Northrup Aircraft and became known as its Ventura division.

-Over the years some 60,000 target drones were built and used by at least 18 different .
-The MQM-36 ‘Shelduck' was one of the most successful targets with a wingspan of around 11 feet and a total length of more than 12 feet.
+Over the years some 60,000 target drones were built and used by at least 18 different countries.
+The MQM-36 ‘Shelduck’ was one of the most successful targets with a wingspan of around 11 feet and a total length of more than 12 feet.

-World's First Reconnaissance Drone, The Radioplane Rp-71 Falconer From Northrop 1
+World'S First Reconnaissance Drone, The Radioplane Rp-71 Falconer From Northrop 1

 The Radioplane RP-71 Falconers became the Army’s first reconnaissance drone after people realized that these unmanned aircraft could be used in more purposeful ways.
 This particular model had a radio-controlled backup and an early autopilot system.
 It also had photo and video cameras and used flares to illuminate its surroundings during night missions.